realmfikri/AsterSearch/README.md

 * JSON request logging is on by default; disable via `logging.request_logs = false`.
 * `/v1/metrics` returns basic counters (requests, errors, last status/latency) when enabled.
 * Standard `/v1/health` endpoint is included for liveness probes.

+### Load testing

+The `loadtest/` directory provides a k6 scenario that drives `POST /v1/indexes/{index}/documents` and `GET /v1/search` with realistic payloads.
+Thresholds are pre-wired for the latency/QPS targets above; see `loadtest/README.md` for commands and expected outputs.

 ### Systemd unit (for :8080)